-Trump Administration Sets Plan For Oil Drilling In Arctic Refuge
+Trump Administration Moves Closer To Allowing Oil Drilling In Arctic Refuge

 "I do believe there certainly could be a lease sale by the end of the year," Bernhardt said, according to NPR member station Alaska Public Media.

-The station reported, "Once drilling rights are sold, it will be harder for a future president to reverse course."
+Environmental groups have pledge to sue to stop the move.
+They say that once drilling rights are sold, it will be harder for a future president to reverse course.

 The Natural Resources Defense Council and other groups say oil operations in the federally protected lands threaten the pristine landscape, which sustains caribou, polar bears, migratory birds and other animals.